-Classrooms are furnished with student chairs, tables and white boards.
-Traditional class size ranges from 15 to 30 students.
-NCE has classrooms to accommodate up to 45 students for classroom instruction.
+Classrooms are furnished with student chairs, tables, and white boards.
+IBT has classrooms to accommodate up to 45 students for classroom instruction.
 Medical computer labs are equipped to accommodate up to 25 students with one-to-one equipment to student ratio.
+Traditional class size ranges from 15 to 30 students, with a maximum student-to-teacher ratio of 30:1.
+If any class exceeds the maximum, IBT will provide an additional teacher's assistant so that the maximum student-to-teacher ratio is maintained.